NixOS: For developers

 Sometimes you want access to certain language tools in order to test something.

-While on other systems you typically have node
+While on other systems you typically have node or python installed somewhere

-directly accessible on the shell, in NixOS
+directly accessible on the shell, in NixOS this isn’t the case.
+Instead, by

-adding a few expressions to the nixpkgs
+adding a few expressions to the nixpkgs configuration file it’s easy to launch

 shells with access to these tools.

-to run scripts
+Using nix-shell to run scripts

-also has support for being used in shebangs, making it ideal for
+nix-shell also has support for being used in shebangs, making it ideal for

 setting up ad-hoc environments used by simple scripts.
 The following example

-to create a Haskell
+instructs nix-shell to create a Haskell environment with GHC along with a

 predefined package turtle.